PauSolerValades/distributions/README.md

 var esample: [40]f32 = undefined;
 dexp.sampleBuffer(&esample, rng);
 ```

+## Examples

+In the `examples` folders there are 5 examples showcasing features:
+- `continous_distribution.zig`: Creates and samples from the Continous Distributions.
+Shows how to sample from an array implementing the interface `Distribution` with different types.
+- `discrete_distribution.zig`: Creates and samples from Discrete Distributions.
+Analogous to `continous_distribution.zig`
+- `union.zig`: Showcases how to initialize an array with the union `ContinousDistribution` and sample from it.
+- `union_disc.zig`: Analogous as the `union.zig`, but showcases the `DataType` as an `enum` and numeric types.
+- `union_json.zig`: Defines an struct with the union distributions and reads from a JSON to have an struct with different distributions, both continuous and discrete.

 ## Aims

 1. Support widely used Continous Distributions: Normal, logNormal, Cauchy, Gamma, Weibull...